BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 ## 2. What are some strategies to tailor your content to different audience types?

+Assess Knowledge Level: Before presenting, understand your audience's familiarity with the subject.
+Adapt Language: Use jargon appropriately; simplify for general audiences, and be precise with experts.
+Layer Information: Start with basics and build up to more complex ideas for mixed audiences.
+Examples and Analogies: Use relevant examples that resonate with the audience's experience.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?